JujuAdams/Bento/docs/2.3/Topic-Hover-Hold-Click-Focus.md

 ## Hold & Click

 Bento's "hold" state is called "click" or "grab" in other UI frameworks.
 More technically, "hold" is a state that indicates an element has received, or continues to receive, an active primary input (clicking and holding a mouse button, holding down the spacebar, holding down the A button on a gamepad).
+If a Bento element is being held then the player is currently trying to interact with that element.

 Before going further, it is critical to understand the difference between what Bento considers a "click".
 A click within Bento is a deliberate activation of an element (typically a button) by the player.
 When using a mouse, it is usually the case that a button is only considered "clicked" when the mouse button is released.
 However, on a touchscreen and when using a gamepad or keyboard, it’s usually the case that a button is "clicked" on a press rather than a release.
 As such, Bento will treat user interface elements as clicked in different ways depending on the input mode.